yclas/guides/docs/Panel-amin-keyword-shortcuts.md

 If you want to take your admin panel browsing to a whole new level of proficiency, it’s time to learn the keyboard shortcuts that are built into our software.

- There’s nothing you have to do before, just login into your admin panel and  **use the following keyboard shortcuts**:
+ There’s nothing you have to do before, just login into your admin panel and  use the following keyboard shortcuts:

 _Focus search input_